Tangoio Falls Scenic Reserve Walks: Explore Stunning Forests and Majestic Waterfalls

 Respect Nature’s Rules

-• Stay on the trail: It helps guide you to the best spots without disturbing wildlife pathways.
+• Stay on the trail: Guides you to key spots without harming wildlife pathways.

-• Respect wildlife: Keep a safe distance from all animals and avoid feeding them.
+• Respect wildlife: Maintain distance from animals and avoid feeding them.

-• Manage your waste: Carry a bag for trash, and take all litter with you.
+• Manage waste: Carry a bag for trash and remove all litter.

-• Maintain a respectful presence: Speak quietly and greet fellow hikers to foster a friendly atmosphere.
+• Maintain respect: Speak softly and greet hikers for a friendly atmosphere.

-• Protect water supplies: Use biodegradable soap and avoid getting too close to lakes or streams.
+• Protect water: Use biodegradable soap and avoid nearing streams.

 Frequently Asked Questions